CedricGabette/Project/README.md

 # Personal Project
 ## PhoneBook (annuaire)
+> Description
->Get Name, First Name, phone number and adress from a user and store it in txt file.
+Get Name, First Name, phone number and adress from a user and store it in txt file.

+> Status
-* Status : Done but can improve
+Done but can improve

 Specifications :
 - [x] Store data in a file